Alaska Youth Philharmonic Conductor

 Through its teaching, musical performance and leadership among youth arts groups, AYS fosters lifelong appreciation among its members for the rewards of responsibility, commitment, self-confidence, discipline and teamwork.

-Alaska Youth Symphony Conductor:
+Anchorage Youth Symphony Conductor:

-Alaska Youth Philharmonic Conductor:
+Anchorage Youth Philharmonic Conductor:

 Board of Directors: